 Superyacht refit at Penguin Shipyard

-A mile northwest of The Republic of Singapore Yacht Club in the Pandan River is this well-equipped shipyard managed under the Pacific Radiance Group that recently started catering for superyachts.
+A mile northwest of The Republic of Singapore Yacht Club in the Pandan River is this well-equipped shipyard, managed by the Pacific Radiance Group, that recently started catering for superyachts.

-Offering repair, maintenance, fabrications, hot works, refit and conversion – alongside or at dry dock – they manage a variety of commercial works.
+They manage a variety of works: repair, maintenance, fabrications, hot works, refit and conversion – alongside or at dry dock.

-Superyachts can access 120 metres of water frontage, two dry docks up to 100 metres and six acres of hard stand.
+Superyachts can access 188 metres of water frontage, two dry docks up to 100 metres and 8 acres of hard stand.
 CrestSA Marine & Offshore

 Formerly Wavemaster Yacht Centre, this yard is situated on the west entrance to Bass Harbour at Bukit Malut.
 It currently provides full superyacht repair and refit services.

-Alongside the wharf there is a minimum depth of 7 metres at low tide.
-140-ton and 500-ton capacity travel lifts service 17,000 sqm of hardstand.
-Behind the hardstand are two 24-metre high, insulated and ventilated hangers, each of 70 x 25 metres.
+Alongside the wharf there is a minimum depth of seven metres at low tide.
+140-ton and 500-ton capacity travel lifts service 17,000 square metres of hardstand.
+Behind the hardstand are two 24-metre high, insulated and ventilated, hangers – each of 70 x 25 metres – and a 20 x 24-metre climate controlled composite lamination hall.

 There are adjoining carpentry, aluminium, electrical and mechanical workshops, each with individual overhead gantry cranes.
 On-site staff naval architects and engineers design for new builds, conversions, and major overhauls.